LoomSDK/LoomSDK/docs/guides/02_Loomscript/05_metadata.md

 description: Annotate your objects.
 !------

 It's often useful to annotate your code with metadata - a simple dictionary of string keys and values associated with a class, method, property, or field.
 Metadata can be used to extend language capabilities without cumbersome workarounds like secondary fields or registration functions.
+Examples of metadata use include building editor UIs, dependency injection, validating or populating fields on value objects, UI binding, and much much more.

 Here's a fictional LoomScript example showing how Metadata might be used to show a UI caption for a field on an object:

 ~~~
 class Foo